US 'approved strikes on Iran,' then suddenly called them off | DW | 21.06.2019

 Pelosi: 'No appetite for war'

-Earlier, President Trump met with Democrat and Republican leaders of Congress for a classified briefing on Iran, which lasted more than an hour.
-Democrats told Trump that he would need Congressional authorization to launch military action against Iran.

-On Friday, Democrats urged the president to de-escalate the situation.
-It is unclear if deliberations at the meeting had any effect on the alleged decision for missiles to stand down.
+Prior to the news breaking, President Trump met with Democrat and Republican leaders of Congress for a classified briefing on Iran, which lasted more than an hour.
+Senior Democratic lawmakers urged the president to de-escalate the situation.
+However, It is unclear if deliberations at the meeting had any effect on the alleged decision for missiles to stand down.

 Pelosi publicly urged a "strategic, smart" response, in coordination with US allies.
 She added that the American people have "no appetite" for a war with Iran.